 There were rumors the Packers really wanted cornerback Terrell Buckley -- the player they did take -- but teams routinely try to mask their intentions during the draft.
-It could be the Packers would have been happy with either player, but the Redskins didn't like Buckley.
-They probably would have taken tight end Derek Brown if they hadn't gotten Howard.
+It could be the Packers would have been happy with either player while the Redskins didn't like Buckley.
+They would have taken tight end Derek Brown if they hadn't gotten Howard.

-In any case, the Redskins didn't wait to find out if Green Bay was bluffing.
-Cincinnati -- which wanted quarterback David Klinger and knew it could drop two spots and still take him -- was willing to make a swap, and the Redskins grabbed Howard.
+In any case, the Redskins didn't want to find out if Green Bay was bluffing.
+Since Cincinnati -- which wanted quarterback David Klinger and knew it could drop two spots and still take him -- was willing to make a swap, the Redskins grabbed him.

 The trade with Cincinnati set a pattern for the Redskins.
 They also made a swap with the Dallas Cowboys to move up in the second round.
-The Redskins began with three of the first 56 picks and wound up with three of the first 74.
-They didn't use their own pick at the end of a round until the fourth, when they selected quarterback Chris Hakel of William and Mary.
+They started out with three of the first 56 picks and wound up with three of the first 74.
+They didn't use their own pick at the end of a round until the fourth round, when they selected quarterback Chris Hakel of William and Mary.
 Hakel is likely to replace Stan Humphries, a player they hope to trade today.

-In the second round, the Redskins took defensive lineman Shane Collins of Arizona State, who overcame a serious knee injury last year, and picked offensive guard Paul Siever of Penn State in the third round.
+In the second round, they took defensive lineman Shane Collins of Arizona State, who overcame a serious knee injury last year, and picked guard Paul Siever of Penn State in the third round.

-The Redskins became the first Super Bowl champion to get with the fourth player in the draft, and it was highest the Redskins have drafted since they took Hall of Fame receiver Charley Taylor -- now a Washington assistant coach -- with the third pick in 1964.
+The Redskins became the first Super Bowl champion to wind up with the fourth player in the draft, and it was highest the Redskins have drafted since they took Hall of Fame receiver Charley Taylor -- now a Washington assistant coach -- with the third pick in 1964.